jesualex/sTooltip/README.md

 #### Initialization of Builder

-For your convenience, you can initialize the constructor only using the view to which you want the tooltip to refer, in that case the tooltip will be attached to the decorView(OVER ALL VIEWS)
+For your convenience, you can initialize the constructor only using the view to which you want the tooltip to refer, in that case the tooltip will be attached to the decorView(OVER ALL VIEWS), you can also optionally define with a bool if you want to close the tooltip as soon as the referenced view has been detached, by default it comes true.

 `Tooltip.on(View)`

-or if you wish you can add a root view and the tooltip will be ubicate inside of this view

-`Tooltip.on(View, View)`
+`Tooltip.on(View, Bool)`

 #### Builder options

 Once the builder has been initialized, you can configure your tooltip, below you can briefly see the different methods you can use for that config

 * To set text
 `builder.text(text)`